Loading

 Procedure

-1. Select one of the swabs from the bottle of Isopropyl alcohol (IPA) .
+1. Select one of the swabs from the bottle of Isopropyl alcohol (IPA).
 Use the lip of the container to wipe away any excess alcohol from the swab.
+You can also use a cloth soaked in Isopropyl alcohol.

 IMPORTANT